X

 Overview

 Anal fissures are very common in young infants but can affect people of any age.
-Most anal fissures get better with simple treatments, such as increased fiber intake or soaking in a warm-water bath.
-Some people with anal fissures may need medicine or, occasionally, surgery.
+Most anal fissures get better with simple treatments, such as eating more fiber or soaking in a warm-water bath.
+Some people with anal fissures may need medicine.
+Sometimes, surgery may be necessary.

 Symptoms